hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Like Billy Waters, in a tap-room play;
 >
-> And hop about to please his Wapping friends,
+> And hop about to please his wapping friends,
 >
 > And cap in hand may make himself amends.
 >